MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/distribute-lob-apps-to-enterprises.md

 The first step in publishing LOB apps exclusively to an enterprise is to establish the association between your account and the enterprise’s private store.

 > [!IMPORTANT]
-> This association process must be initiated by the enterprise, and must use the email address in your account’s **Contact info**.
+> This association process must be initiated by the enterprise, and must use the email address associated with the Microsoft account that was used to create the developer account.
 For more info, see [Working with line-of-business apps](http://go.microsoft.com/fwlink/p/?LinkId=698846).

 When an enterprise chooses to invite you to publish apps for their exclusive use, you’ll get an email that includes a link to confirm the association.
-You can also confirm these associations by going to the **Enterprise associations** section of your **Account settings**.
+You can also confirm these associations by going to the **Enterprise associations** section of your **Account settings** (as long as you are signed in with the Microsoft account that was used to open the developer account).

 To confirm the association, click **Accept**.
 Your account will then be able to publish apps for that enterprise’s exclusive use.